duongital/cpp/README.md

 ./main
 ```

-Or running directly from the terminal (MacOS):
+2. Running directly from the terminal (MacOS):

 ```bash
 brew install raylib # Raylib should be installed already clang++ main.cpp $(pkg-config --libs --cflags raylib) -o main -std=c++11 ./main
 ```

+3. Other files can be run directly from VSCode, there is a `build` folder generated with related files after the build executes successfully.